You’re Engaged — Now What Comes Next? A Mid-Planning Reset and Refresh Guide

 Where do we want to invest more — and where can we simplify?

-Hospitality, atmosphere and guest experience are often areas couples later wish they’d focused on more — even if that means simplifying elsewhere.
+Hospitality, atmosphere, and guest experience are often areas couples later wish they’d focused on more — even if that means simplifying elsewhere.

 Step 5: Reignite the Excitement (Without Booking Anything New)

 Sometimes what’s missing isn’t organisation — it’s joy.
+Try one of these:

 Re-read your venue brochure or wedding notes